Buying real estate in Busan?

 Sources: Airbtics, Statista, GoWithGuide

-3) Rents in tourist hotspots will rise due to growing short-term rental demand
+3) Rents in tourist hotspots will rise with growing short-term rental demand

 In Busan, South Korea, short-term rental bookings have skyrocketed in 2023 and 2024.